 Collaborate with the Postman community using public workspaces

+A public workspace can enhance a new user’s onboarding experience with your API, inspire your existing users with new use cases and resources, increase your API’s discovery in Postman search results, and enable you to work publicly with partners.
 Anyone in the Postman community can access a public workspace.
-A public workspace can enhance a new user's onboarding experience with your API, inspire your existing users with new use cases and resources, increase your API's discovery in Postman search results, and enable you to work publicly with partners.

 Make your team profile public